York facing uphill battle against opioid epidemic

 The concentration amount needed of fentanyl to prove deadly is less than a hundredth the size of a penny.

-Thursday, York County leaders held an opioid town hall at McKendree United Methodist Church in Airville, which is in southeastern York County.
+York County leaders held an opioid town hall Thursday at McKendree United Methodist Church in Airville, in southeastern York County.

 Smeltzer believes that the organization not only keeps his son’s memory alive but keeps others alive as well.